Terraform Security Best Practices for Confluent Cloud

 Don’t hardcode sensitive values

 Never hardcode sensitive values such as API keys, database passwords, or other secrets into your Terraform configuration files.
-Hardcoded secrets can be accidentally committed to version control systems, exposing them to unauthorized access.
+Hardcoded secrets are credentials embedded directly in Terraform configuration files (.tf) instead of being supplied through variables, environment variables, or a secrets manager.
+They can be accidentally committed to version control systems, exposing them to unauthorized access.

 - Bad example